Nitrocellulose: Guncotton

 The power of guncotton made it suitable for blasting.
 As a projectile driver, it had around six times the gas generation of an equal volume of black powder and produced less smoke and less heating.

-Artillery shells filled with gun cotton were widely used during the American Civil War, and its use was one of the reasons the conflict was seen as the "first modern war."
-Fired from breech-loading artillery, such high explosive shells could cause greater damage than previous solid round shot.
+Gun cotton was used in naval mines and demolition charges during the American Civil War.
+The limited Civil War use was because safe production methods were not developed until post-war.
+Also, gun cotton could decompose in storage - with disastrous results.

 During the first World War, British authorities were slow to introduce new grenades, with soldiers at the front improvising by filling ration tin cans with gun cotton, scrap and a basic fuse.

 Further research indicated the importance of washing the acidified cotton.
 Unwashed nitrocellulose (sometimes called pyrocellulose) may spontaneously ignite and explode at room temperature, as the evaporation of water results in the concentration of unreacted acid.